MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ### Upgrade from the Groove sync app to the OneDrive sync app

 If you currently have the old OneDrive sync app (Groove.exe), then you'll need to follow a slightly different process to upgrade to the new sync app.
 If you had more than 250 licensed users before June 2016, you may need to run a takeover command to continue syncing existing libraries using the new client.
-For detailed info about this process (and caveats), see [Transition from the previous OneDrive sync app](transition-from-previous-sync-client.md).
+For detailed info about this process (and caveats), see [Transition from the previous OneDrive for Business sync app](transition-from-previous-sync-client.md).

 ### Sync app update process